UoEMainLibrary/polyanno/polyannodefs.md

 ## Polyanno.baseAnnotationObject

-This defines the shared characteristics of objects
+This defines the shared characteristics of objects that are bodies or targets in annotation models.

 ### Properties